jpvantassel/hvsrpy/README.md

 ---

-`hvsrpy` is a Python module for performing horizontal-to-vertical spectral ratio (H/V) processing. `hvsrpy` was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R.
+`hvsrpy` is a Python package for performing horizontal-to-vertical spectral ratio (H/V) processing. `hvsrpy` was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R.
 Cox at The University of Texas at Austin.
 The fully-automated frequency-domain